AkibJafri/apple-vision-clone/README.md

-# Apple Vision Pro Clone
+# Apple Vision Pro

-This project is a clone of the Apple Vision Pro web app, built with a primary focus on UI and UX using pure vanilla JavaScript, HTML5, and CSS3.
-The project also utilizes GSAP for animations and Canvas for additional visual effects.
+This project is a replica of the Apple Vision Pro web application and has been developed with a primary focus on providing an optimal user interface and user experience.
+The application has been built using pure vanilla JavaScript, HTML5, and CSS3, and also incorporates GSAP for animations and Canvas for additional visual effects.

 ## Table of Contents
 - [Overview](#overview)